MycroftAI/documentation/_pages/skills-acceptance-process.md

 * Callback check - do we need to do a check for the callback error that was in the Spotify Skill?
 * Error handling - are there any specific checks we make for error handling or graceful degradation?
 * Automatic tests - do automatic tests of the **Skill** pass?
+* Skill Settings using Python Booleans - Skill Settings were updated in August 2018 to use Python Booleans instead of text Boolean values used in Python 2.4.
+[This is a good example of the change to check for](https://github.com/MycroftAI/skill-date-time/pull/32/files?utf8=%E2%9C%93&diff=split)

 _NOTE: We do not enforce PEP8 Checks on Skills_